ycantill/phones-api/README.md

 For develoment environment: `npm run start:dev`

-# API
+Also you can mount the docker image using: `docker-compose up`

-Server is running on port 2512.
+The application will run on port 2512.

+## API

 GET /phones: Retrieve all the phones stored